 So whenever you sell a capital asset and earn gains.
 This is considered as your income which will be taxable under the head Capital Gain.

-Just to clarify, please note that rental income from property is taxed under “Income from house Property” but if you sell the property and experience gain, it will be taxed under “capital gain”.
+Just to clarify, please note that rental income from the property is taxed under “Income from House Property” but if you sell the property and experience gain, it will be taxed under “capital gain”.

 Some of the examples can be interest income from bank deposits, lottery awards, card games, gambling or other sports awards are included in this category.

-If you need expert help in doing so, get in touch with our financial tax experts at Minty who will guide you in the best possible way to plan your taxes.
+If you need expert help in doing so, get in touch with our financial tax experts at Fintoo who will guide you in the best possible way to plan your taxes.

 Start your tax planning journey today – Tax Planning with FIntoo